bbandic1/WebScraping/README.md

 # Web Scraping with BeautifulSoup

-This Python script is designed to scrape articles from portals like Klix.ba, specifically targeting the business category.
+Python scripts are designed to scrape articles from portals like Klix.ba and Universitry PDF Archives.
 It uses the `requests` library to fetch web pages and `BeautifulSoup` from `bs4` to parse the HTML content.

+A JSON Format Code is also included that is needed for the specific scraped data.

-## Code Summary
+## Code Summary for Klix

 1. **Imports**: The script imports necessary libraries for web scraping, JSON handling, data manipulation, and HTML processing.